wasanalowayed/CS-364-Project/README.md

 - The only page connected to MongoDB is the "Create Account" page.
 - "creatAcount" page connect to mongo db only without css
 - all the css inciuded inside the Html file
+- contactUs page header

 ## Image and Icon Sources